 World of Hyatt points are easily the most valuable in the world of hotel points.
 Scoring a free night is much easier with Hyatt thanks to reasonable redemption rates that start at just 5,000 points per night.
-But Hyatt has another little-known way to score a free night that doesn't require a World of Hyatt Credit Card or a mattress run to build up a big stash of points.
+But Hyatt has another little-known way to score a free night that doesn't require a World of Hyatt Credit Card, spending a ton of nights in Hyatt properties, or even earning any points at all.

 It's called Hyatt Brand Explorer, but you can think of it like a Hyatt punch card.
-It works like this.
-Every time you stay at five of Hyatt's individual hotel brands (think Park Hyatt, Andaz, Hyatt Place, Hyatt Centric, and Grand Hyatt as well as boutique Alila locations or one of the many all-inclusive resort brands – you'll earn a free night certificate.
+It works like this: Every time you stay at five of Hyatt's individual hotel brands – think Park Hyatt, Andaz, Hyatt Place, Hyatt Centric, and Grand Hyatt as well as boutique Alila locations or one of the many all-inclusive resort brands – you'll earn a free night certificate.
 And you can use that certificate to easily book almost any category 1-4 Hyatt property, which cost up to 18,000 points per night.

 That's a novel concept among the big box hotel chains and one of the easiest ways to earn a free night.
 Best of all, there's no time limit on how fast you have to rack up stays in order to earn a free night.
 And with how many different hotel brands Hyatt has to choose from, you can earn several of them – as many as five free nights, in fact.

-The Hyatt Brand Explorer benefit launched back in 2017 when Hyatt rebranded their loyalty program from Hyatt Gold Passport to the new World of Hyatt program.
+The Hyatt Brand Explorer benefit launched back in 2017 when Hyatt rebranded their loyalty program from Hyatt Gold Passport to World of Hyatt program.
 Yet despite its age, it's gotten little attention.

 Here's how it works:

 - Once you stay at five different Hyatt brands, you'll earn a free night certificate that can be used at any Hyatt category 1-4 property within the next 12 months.

 But perhaps the best thing about this is that there is no time limit for completing stays with different brands.
 Once you complete a stay with a new brand, it will be logged in your account – typically 24 to 72 hours after checking out.

 Want to see where you're at in your Brand Explorer journey log into your account, go into settings, click “my awards” and “Brand Explorer” to see!